wso2/identity-anonymization-tool/components/org.wso2.carbon.privacy.forgetme.analytics.streams/README.md

 # Persisted Strams in DAS 3.1.0

-This component can be used to anonymize PIIs in Persisted streams in WSO2 Data Analytics Server 3.1.0.
+This component can be used to anonymize PII in Persisted streams in WSO2 Data Analytics Server 3.1.0.

 ## How to Run?

-* Users need to define the streams and each attribute which contains PIIs in tool's extension configuration directory.
+* Users need to define the streams and each attribute which contains PII in tool's extension configuration directory.

 ##### streams.json